postsharp/Metalama.Documentation/content/conceptual/migration/feature-status.md

 ## PostSharp Aspect Framework

-The PostSharp Framework has been entirely ported to Metalama, with a few notable differences:
+The PostSharp Framework has been entirely ported to Metalama, with a few notable limitations:

 * Methods from an external assembly cannot be intercepted; only those from the current project can be.
 * The event of suspending and resuming an `async` state machine, as in PostSharp, cannot be advised.
 Specifically, the `await` keyword cannot be advised.
 * The _raise_ semantic of an event cannot be intercepted, only the _add_ and _remove_ semantics can be.
 * Some constructor-related advice types are not yet implemented:

-    * Around constructor body
-    * After last constructor
+    * After the last constructor
     * After MemberwiseClone

 ## PostSharp Architecture Framework